-The animal charities Blue Cross, RSPB and RSPCA in Ilott v Mitson, a case relating to an inheritance dispute, have been granted permission to appeal to the Supreme Court.
+The animal charities Blue Cross, RSPB and RSPCA in Ilott v Mitson, a case relating to an inheritance dispute, were granted permission to appeal to the Supreme Court earlier this year.

 The Inheritance Act case made headlines in July last year when the Court of Appeal ruled that the deceased’s daughter would be awarded £143,000 to buy a house (plus expenses) and an extra £20,000.
 Mrs Jackson (the deceased) and her daughter, Mrs Ilott, had been estranged for 26 years after Mrs Ilott left home aged 17 to live with, and later marry, a man whom her mother did not approve of.

 The court found that Mrs Jackson had acted in an unreasonable, capricious and harsh way towards her daughter.
 Mrs Ilott gave evidence that she had not expected to receive anything from her mother when she died.
 Apart from a small gift to the BBC Benevolent fund Mrs Jackson had left her entire estate (£486,000) to the three charities in her will, despite the fact that she’d had no connection with the charities during her life time.

 Mrs Ilott applied under the Inheritance (Provision for Family and Dependants) Act 1975 for reasonable financial provision and at first instance was awarded £50,000.
 Mrs Ilott appealed and was awarded a larger sum than she had received at first instance.
 The award was to enable Mrs Ilott to purchase her housing association house (plus the reasonable costs of purchase) and payments up to a maximum of £20,000 structured in a way that would allow Mrs Ilott to preserve her state benefits.Article continues below...

 Essential training providing the very latest case-law developments, legislative and procedural...